tczhaodachuan/LendingClub/README.md

 <p>Design UML</p>
 ![ScreenShot](https://raw.githubusercontent.com/tczhaodachuan/LendingClub/master/img/LendingClub.jpg "UML")

-<p># Get started
+# Get started
-API adapts spring framke work as the java beans management, a sample spring file is under resources folder.
+<p>API adapts spring framke work as the java beans management, a sample spring file is under resources folder.
 The *filter-context.xml file contains the filter configuration like String filter, Integer filter for all the possible attributes in Note which returned from the server. spring-main-context.xml file contains the bean for Trader bean, it controls the start and stop of the API.